 Despite the power and use of employee feedback for growth, development and to improve performance, it can sometimes be challenging to provide it.
 Too often feedback is given a negative connotation, when at its core it’s simply about giving and receiving information.
 Across many workplaces, people are seeking more frequent and higher quality feedback.

-For a truly distinctive employee experience, it’s critical to make feedback – both giving and receiving it – part of your DNA, and a regular practice, more than just the formal performance conversations.
+For a truly distinctive employee experience, it’s critical to make feedback - both giving and receiving it - part of your DNA, and regularly practice it in conversations that go beyond outward performance.

 - Sincere - mean what you’re saying, avoid cliche